Nate Boulton

-Nate Boulton (born May 23, 1980) is an American politician serving in the Iowa Senate since 2017.
-Boulton, a Democrat, represents the 20th District.
+Nate Boulton (born May 23, 1980) is an American politician who served in the Iowa Senate from 2017 to 2025.
+Boulton, a Democrat, represented the 20th and 16th districts.
 Boulton was first elected in 2016 to replace retiring Democratic Senator Dick Dearden.

 In May 2017, Boulton announced his candidacy for the Iowa gubernatorial election, 2018 with a video on Twitter.
 He suspended his campaign in May 2018 shortly after The Des Moines Register published the accounts of three women accusing Boulton of sexual misconduct.

 Early life and education

-Nate grew up in Columbus Junction.
+Boulton was born in Washington, Iowa, and grew up in Columbus Junction, Iowa.

 He earned his J.D. degree from Drake Law School in 2005 and was admitted to the Iowa bar that year.
 He also holds a Master’s of Public Administration from Drake University and a Bachelor’s in history and political science from Simpson College.
 He has served on the Simpson College Alumni Board and as an adjunct professor at Simpson.